meteor/meteor/content/deployment.md

 After reading this guide, you'll know:

-1. What to consider before you deploy a Meteor application
+1. What to consider before you deploy a Meteor application.
-2. How to deploy to some common Meteor hosting environments
+2. How to deploy to some common Meteor hosting environments.
-3. How to design a deployment process to make sure your application's quality is maintained
+3. How to design a deployment process to make sure your application's quality is maintained.
-4. How to monitor user behavior with analytics tools
+4. How to monitor user behavior with analytics tools.
-5. How to monitor your application with Kadira
+5. How to monitor your application with Kadira.
-6. How to make sure your site is discoverable by search engines
+6. How to make sure your site is discoverable by search engines.

 <h2 id="deploying">Deploying Meteor Applications</h2>

 Once you've built and tested your Meteor application, you need to put it online to show it to the world.
-In some ways, deploying a Meteor application is not so different to deploying any other web applications, whilst in others it can be.
+Deploying a Meteor application is similar to deploying any other websocket-based Node.js app, but is different in some of the specifics.

-Deploying a web application is fundamentally different to releasing most other kinds of software, in that you can deploy as often as you'd like to---you don't need to wait for users to do something to get the new version of your software---the server will push it right at them.
+Deploying a web application is fundamentally different to releasing most other kinds of software, in that you can deploy as often as you'd like to.
+You don't need to wait for users to do something to get the new version of your software because the server will push it right at them.

 However, it's still important to test your changes throughly with a good process of Quality Assurance (QA).
 Although it's easy to push out fixes to bugs, those bugs can still cause major problems to users and even potentially data corruption!

 <h3 id="environments">Deployment environments</h3>

-In web deployment it's common to refer to the different environments that you may deploy to.
-After building your app in the "development" environment, you typically first deploy it to a "staging" environment ("stage" the app), then after testing, deploy it for real to "production".
+In web application deployment it's common to refer to three runtime environments:

+1. **Development.** This refers to your machine where you develop new features and run local tests.
+2. **Staging.** An intermediate environment that is similar to production, but not visible to users of the application.
+Can be used for testing and QA.
+3. **Production.** The real deployment of your app that your customers are currently using.

 The idea of the staging environment is to provide a non-user-visible test environment that is as close as possible to production in terms of infrastructure.
-It's common for issues to appear with new code on the production infrastructure that just don't occur in a development environment.
+It's common for issues to appear with new code on the production infrastructure that just don't happen in a development environment.
 A very simple example is issues that involve latency between the client and server---connecting to a local development server with tiny latencies, you just may never see such an issue.

-For this reason, developers tend to try and get staging as close as possible to production; so all the steps we outline below should, if possible, be followed for staging also.
+For this reason, developers tend to try and get staging as close as possible to production.
+This means that all the steps we outline below about production deployment, should, if possible, also be followed for your staging server.

 <h3 id="environment">Environment variables and settings</h3>

-There are two main ways to configure your application outside of the code of the app itself.
-They are the **environment variables** (the set of `ENV_VARS` that are set on the running process), and the **settings**, which is a JSON object set via either the `--settings` command-line flag or stringified in the `METEOR_SETTINGS` environment var.
+There are two main ways to configure your application outside of the code of the app itself:

+1. **Environment variables.** This is the set of `ENV_VARS` that are set on the running process.
+2. **Settings.** These are in a JSON object set via either the `--settings` Meteor command-line flag or stringified into the `METEOR_SETTINGS` environment variable.

 Settings should be used to set environment (i.e. staging vs production) specific things, like the access token and secret used to connect to Google.
 These settings will not change between any given process running your application in the given environment.

-Environment vars are used to set process specific things, which could conceivably change for different instances of your application's processes.
+Environment variables are used to set process specific things, which could conceivably change for different instances of your application's processes.
 For instance, you can set a different `KADIRA_OPTIONS_HOSTNAME` for each process to ensure that [kadira](#kadira) logs timings with useful hostnames.

-A final note on storing these settings: As noted in the [Security Article](security.html#api-keys), it's not a good idea to store settings in your code repository, instead a more secure place is preferred.
+A final note on storing these settings: It's not a good idea to store settings the same repository where you keep your app code.
+Read about good places to put your settings in the [Security article](security.html#api-keys).

 <h2 id="other-considerations">Other considerations</h2>

 There are some other considerations that you should make before you deploy your application to a production host.
-Remember that you should if possible do this step for both your production *and* staging environments.
+Remember that you should if possible do these steps for both your production *and* staging environments.

 <h3 id="domain-name">Domain name</h3>